vyos/vyos-documentation/docs/routing/pbr.rst

   set policy route PBR rule 10 destination address '192.168.189.0/24' set policy route PBR rule 10 set table 'main'

-.. note:: Allows the VLAN10 and VLAN20 hosts to communicate with each other using the main routing table.
+These commands allow the VLAN10 and VLAN20 hosts to communicate with each other using the main routing table.